All Products

 Warning

-• Cloud Computers page
+• Delete on the Cloud Computers page

 1. On the Cloud Computers page, find the cloud computer whose snapshot you want to delete and click its ID.

 2. On the page that appears, click the Snapshots tab.
 On the Snapshots tab, find the snapshot that you want to delete and click Delete in the Actions column.
-In the message that appears, click Confirm.
+In the confirmation message that appears, click Confirm.

-• Snapshots page
+• Delete on the Snapshots page

 What to do next